-The AI Action: Let Your Documents Tell You What You Need to Know
+AI Data: Let Your Documents Tell You What You Need to Know

-At its core, the Willow360 AI Action helps you ask questions about a document and store the answers as structured data, also known as metadata.
+At its core, the Willow360 AI Data action helps you ask questions about a document and store the answers as structured data, also known as metadata.
 Once captured, this data can be reused throughout the workflow, including for conditional routing and decision-making.

-The AI Action analyses the content of a document using OCR combined with AI-based understanding.
+AI Data analyses the content of a document using OCR combined with AI-based understanding.
 Instead of extracting fixed fields, you simply describe what you want to know, using natural language.

 For each piece of information you want to capture, you define: